Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 ### Forgotten password

-If you forgot your password to the Minecraft server and don't have auto-login enabled, then you need my help.
+If you forgot your password to the Minecraft server and don't have auto-login/premium enabled, then you need my help.
 Please contact me on Discord and I'll help you reset your password when I'm online.